33Chief/Financial-Record-Analysts/README.md

 ![image](https://user-images.githubusercontent.com/71952428/118830694-22485f80-b88d-11eb-88a6-15d01e55bcb6.png)

-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+* In this challenge, I was tasked with creating a Python script for analyzing the financial records of your company.
+I will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
 (Thankfully, your company has rather lax standards for accounting so the records are simple.)

 * Your task is to create a Python script that analyzes the records to calculate each of the following: